Quickstart

 - Click Generate Export

-The exported document provides a comprehensive record of project requirements and acceptance criteria that all stakeholders can reference.
+The exported document provides a comprehensive record of task items and criterion that all stakeholders can reference.

 As your project evolves, Test & Accept's versioning system tracks all changes.